midorisissons/Auto-Format-for-AlphaFold-3/README.md

 ### 3. Extract the folder
 Opening the zip file will make a folder called Auto-Format-for-AlphaFold-3-main.
 All AlphaFold protein sequences, fragments, and jobs will be stored here, so move the folder to where you wish on your computer.
 ### 4. Setup
-For MacOS/Linux, run setup.sh 🤫 in the extracted folder by `sh setup.sh` directly in your terminal For Windows run setup.bat 🦇 by double clicking the file
+For MacOS/Linux, run setup.sh 🤫 in the extracted folder by `sh setup.sh` directly in your terminal.

+For Windows run setup.bat 🦇 by double clicking the file.

 ### 5. Ready to run
 For MacOS/Linux, run AutoFormatAF.sh directly in your terminal by `sh AutoFormatAF.sh`.
 Make sure you are currently in the directory of the extracted folder.

 For Windows, run AutoFormatAF.bat by double clicking the file.

 ## Functionalities